pyrech/car-monitor/README.md

 ## Installation

-It requires some system dependencies:
+`bluetooth-obd` is based on [`bluetooth-serial-port`](https://github.com/eelcocramer/node-bluetooth-serial-port) which provides bluetooth features to node.
+It works for Linux, MacOS and Windows but can require some system dependencies - check their README.
+For example, on Linux you need to run:

-`apt-get install build-essential libbluetooth-dev`
+`sudo apt-get install build-essential libbluetooth-dev`

 You also need to have `nodejs` and `yarn` installed.
 A `Makefile` is available to ease install, building and running.
-Have a look to `make help` is you want.
+Have a look to `make help` if you want.

 Now install js dependencies for both project: